hedgehog28/ag-tweets/README.md

  - The entry point is the project AllanGray.TwitterTestConsole
  - Compilation will trigger copy of the user.txt and tweet.txt files to the console application.
  - There is a command line configuration set in the IDE so that when you simply run the console application the input filenames will be read from command line.
  - Off the console application a `\log` file folder will be written.
 The default log-level is INFO.
-If you change it to DEBUG you will very verbose information which will be helpful in production fault-finding.
+If you change it to DEBUG you will generate extremely verbose information which will be helpful in production fault-finding.
- - To save some space I put the unit tests in the console application.
+ - In the `app.config` file of the TwitterTestConsole project there is a key called `infrastructure_assemblies`.
+In a Continuos Build + Integration environment the contents of this key would typically point to `Mock` versions of the components/services.
+I left the DummyTweetProvider project as an example.
+This component is capable of generating a huge number of tweets.
+ - In keeping with the aim of planning for scale there is a python script added to let you generate a pretty big tweet file.
+In dev testing I generated a 300MB tweet file.